lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Arguments

-* `pud` - The [pud_t][pud_t] which contains the PMD physical address whose PFN we desire.
+* `pud` - The [pud_t][pud_t] which contains the PMD page's physical address whose PFN we desire.

 #### Returns

-The PFN of the PMD physical address contained in the PUD entry.
+The PFN of the PMD page pointed at by the specified PUD entry.

 ---